Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: Introduction

-To address theses challenges, we propose a novel vulnerable bit search strategy that consists of two components: a \emph{Layer Vulnerability Index (LVI)} to locate vulnerable layers of a specific foundation LLM, and a gradient-free \emph{Weight Vulnerability Index (WVI)} to identify vulnerable weights in the identified layer, independent of any data or tasks.
-Since neither of these indices is data-dependent, an attacker can use a random, publicly available dataset to compute LVI and WVI metrics.
-In fact, these metrics are task-independent, indicating that an attacker can compute them using publicly available generative task data, and that vulnerable locations will remain the same even after fine-tuning the model for a downstream task.
+To address these challenges, we propose a novel vulnerable bit search method \textit{\ourmethod \space (GDF-BFA)}, which consists of two components: a \emph{Layer Vulnerability Index (LVI)} to locate vulnerable layers of a specific foundation LLM and a gradient-free \emph{Weight Vulnerability Index (WVI)} to identify vulnerable weights in the identified layer, independent of any data or tasks.
+Since neither of these indices is data- or task- dependent, an attacker can compute them using any publicly available data, and that the sequence of vulnerable locations will remain the same even after fine-tuning the model for a downstream task.

-\emph{\textbf{Our extensive evaluation across five different open-source LLMs shows that, regardless of the LLM task/application, an attacker can consistently achieve an adversarial goal by targeting the exact same vulnerable locations of a model, which was identified using a public dataset and our proposed vulnerability metrics. }} Our results provide a key insight into LLMs' vulnerability, showing that these foundation models have an in-built vulnerability that does not depend on user fine-tuning to different application tasks (classification or generative) or datasets.
-In the context of adversarial attack literature (input or weight attacks), our attack is the first to achieve this \textbf{BOLD} feat: successfully attacking LLMs to generated targeted adversarial response without the resources to compute gradients or knowledge of the domain/application or the specific dataset.
+\emph{\textbf{Our extensive evaluation across six different open-source LLMs shows that, regardless of the LLM task/application, an attacker can consistently achieve a targeted adversarial goal by targeting the exact same sequence of vulnerable locations of a model, which was identified using a public dataset and our proposed vulnerability metrics.}} Our results provide key insights into LLMs' vulnerability, showing that these foundation models have an in-built vulnerability that does not depend on user fine-tuning to different application tasks (classification or generative) or datasets.
+In the context of adversarial attack literature (input or weight attacks), \ourattack \space is the first to achieve this \textbf{BOLD} feat: successfully attacking LLMs in a gray-box setting: without requiring to compute gradients or knowledge of weights, domain/application, or the specific dataset.